-Glaucoma is often called the "sneak thief of sight" because in its most common form, it progresses slowly and painlessly before victims realize that they have lost their sight.
-It is aserious eye disease that usually strikes adults 40 years and older.Glaucoma is a degeneration of the optic nerve, usually caused by a build-up of pressure inside the eye.
-This excessive pressure prevents retinal cells and optic nerve fibersfrom getting the proper blood flow, which causes them to degenerate.
+Glaucoma is often called the "sneak thief of sight" because, in its most common form, it progresses slowly and painlessly before victims realize that they have lost their sight.
+It is a serious eye disease that usually strikes adults 40 years and older.Glaucoma is a degeneration of the optic nerve, usually caused by a build-up of pressure inside the eye.
+This excessive pressure prevents retinal cells and optic nerve fibers from getting the proper blood flow, which causes them to degenerate.
 Normal pressure ranges are from 14-22.
 Patients can have elevated eye pressure (ocular hypertension) and never develop glaucoma.
 Conversely, although it is not fully understood, patients with normal eye pressure can develop glaucoma.
 This is called normal tension glaucoma.
 Both types left untreated may lead to severe, irreversible vision loss.

-Increased pressure inside the eye can lead to
+Increased pressure inside the eye

-permanent, painless loss of vision.
+can lead to permanent, painless loss

 The peripheral vision is first affected,

-and one developes tunnel vision.
+and one develops tunnel vision.

 Glaucoma is called the "silent thief of sight"

 The loss of sight starts at the sides and continues toward the center until a small field or “tunnel” of vision remains.
 People with normal vision can stand at a street intersection and see traffic from both directions.
-Those with advanced glaucoma can see only straight ahead, as if they were looking through a long tube.
-Eventually all vision may be lost.
+Those with advanced glaucoma can see only straight ahead as if they were looking through a long tube.
+Eventually, all vision may be lost.
 Sight lost to glaucoma cannot be restored, but glaucoma can usually be controlled if it is detected in time.

 Ruba preparing to measure eye pressure (tonometry)